 |Bio and Links|

-If for some reason I have created a memorial to a family member of yours or someone who means something special to you, I am more than happy to transfer.|
+I DO NOT BELIEVE in the family transfer guidelines.
+If I have created a memorial to a family member of yours or someone who means something special to you, I am more than happy to transfer.|

 Thanks to everyone who has helped me along the way!
 I hope in small part I have been able to return the kindness.

 by Patrick Philips

 but as it is remembered.

 It will be the past.

 And it will last forever.

 That's what I thought also, just leave it as is.
 The photog who went out there said there is more than one place with the name "Palm" in it, so he is most likely in one of them. :)